ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-How to Migrate Legacy React Project with Microfrontends and Module Federation - <a href="https://medium.com/@tiagosilva0922/how-to-migrate-legacy-react-project-with-microfrontends-and-module-federation-99d1528136be?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Emphasizing the importance of re-renders in React! - <a href="https://medium.com/@codesbycent/emphasizing-the-importance-of-re-renders-in-react-b60eb14db966?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tiago Nascimento`**
+✍️ **posted by `codesbycent`**

-<blockquote>In this article, I’ll share my experience on how to migrate a legacy Create React App to Vite using microfrontends — enabling a seamless…
+<blockquote>As a react developer chances are you must have encounter the same problem: “Why is my component re-rendering?”.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Next.js vs Astro vs Remix di 2025 Framework Mana yang Harus Kamu Pilih? - <a href="https://medium.com/@anjasrani/next-js-vs-astro-vs-remix-di-2025-framework-mana-yang-harus-kamu-pilih-45202d99fc5f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 10 React Libraries and Frameworks Every Frontend Developer Should Know in 2025 - <a href="https://medium.com/codetodeploy/top-10-react-libraries-and-frameworks-every-frontend-developer-should-know-in-2025-a6f3eadba1ed?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anjas Rani`**
+✍️ **posted by `Victor Onyedikachi`**

-<blockquote>Halo, saya Anjas Rani, dan kali ini saya ingin mengulas tiga framework JavaScript yang sedang naik daun di dunia frontend modern: Next.js…
+<blockquote>React is no longer “just a library.”
+It’s an ecosystem, one that’s evolving faster than most developers can keep up with.
+2025 isn’t about…
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>3.
-BOOK: Mastering React.js Interviews — For Middle & Senior Developers - <a href="https://kristiyanvelkov.medium.com/book-mastering-react-js-interviews-for-middle-senior-developers-54ddb37ec412?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+If You Already Know React, Should You Learn Flutter or React Native? - <a href="https://imrankhani.medium.com/if-you-already-know-react-should-you-learn-flutter-or-react-native-4e2baa7e7830?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kristiyan Velkov`**
+✍️ **posted by `Imran Khan`**

-<blockquote>This book is your ultimate roadmap to modern React.js interviews and standing out from the crowd.
+<blockquote>So you already know React, and now you’re wondering whether to jump into Flutter or React Native.
+ Fair question.
+Every dev hits this fork…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Cara Install Shadcn UI dan Cara Penggunaannya di Next.js - <a href="https://medium.com/@abunyamin/cara-install-shadcn-ui-dan-cara-penggunaannya-di-next-js-2de649c92a80?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How React Actually Re-Renders: Deep Dive into the Virtual DOM and Diffing - <a href="https://imrankhani.medium.com/how-react-actually-re-renders-deep-dive-into-the-virtual-dom-and-diffing-92e20a9f6b82?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abun Yamin`**
+✍️ **posted by `Imran Khan`**

-<blockquote>Apa itu Shadcn ui? bayangkan kalian ingin membuat sebuah Website atau Web Aplikasi, tetapi kalian menghadapi kendala dimana kalian hanya…
+<blockquote>You’ve probably heard this line before: React only updates what changes.
+ Sounds neat.
+Efficient.
+Almost magical.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building an AI-Powered Story Generation Pipeline with Make and Gemini - <a href="https://medium.com/@ramyamurthy/building-an-ai-powered-story-generation-pipeline-with-make-and-gemini-3670c7a99ccc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+3-Part 2 : From Props to Render Props — Leveling Up Component Reuse - <a href="https://hiimvikash.medium.com/3-part-2-from-props-to-render-props-leveling-up-component-reuse-8bb0e9498bd2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ramya Murthy`**
+✍️ **posted by `Vikash Gupta`**

-<blockquote>I recently built a Make automation that converts dream descriptions into commercial story drafts using Gemini as the LLM.
-This post breaks…
+<blockquote>Often overlooked: functions as props.
+Master this first, then dive deep into render props.
 Continue reading on Medium »</blockquote>

-<h3>6.
-React useEffect Bağımlılık Sorunlarına Kesin Çözüm: useEffectEvent - <a href="https://arasmehmet.medium.com/react-useeffect-ba%C4%9F%C4%B1ml%C4%B1l%C4%B1k-sorunlar%C4%B1na-kesin-%C3%A7%C3%B6z%C3%BCm-useeffectevent-59b4c462e29e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. ⚛️ React.js 19 Deep Dive: Mastering React Server Components (RSC) and Streaming UI for Ultra-Fast… - <a href="https://medium.com/@Amanda0/%EF%B8%8F-react-js-19-deep-dive-mastering-react-server-components-rsc-and-streaming-ui-for-ultra-fast-7dd9b9f0e34f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mehmet Aras`**
+✍️ **posted by `Amanda ✨`**

-<blockquote>React geliştiricilerinin sıkça karşılaştığı bir zorluk vardır: Bir useEffect içerisinde bir state veya prop değerine ihtiyacınız olur…
+<blockquote>React 19 has redefined how modern frontend apps are built — bringing the power of the server directly into React with features like Server…
 Continue reading on Medium »</blockquote>

 <h3>7.
-React Hooks So Good, You’ll Pretend You Knew Them All Along - <a href="https://medium.com/@silasnikhil/react-hooks-so-good-youll-pretend-you-knew-them-all-along-62ef4cd91ae3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I built my own React UI components library (and why you should too) - <a href="https://javascript.plainenglish.io/how-i-built-my-own-react-ui-components-library-and-why-you-should-too-f68f3be535ef?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikhil Silas`**
+✍️ **posted by `Abdul Basit`**

-<blockquote>The underrated React hooks that’ll make your code feel like magic ✨
+<blockquote>You don’t need to depend on big UI kits.
+Start small, build your own, and create a library that feels 100% yours.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Server Components in Next.js 15: What I got wrong (and right) - <a href="https://medium.com/@juandadotdev/server-components-in-next-js-15-what-i-got-wrong-and-right-07915e3a04ce?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Microservices Are Quietly Dying — And It’s Beautiful - <a href="https://medium.com/codeelevation/microservices-are-quietly-dying-and-its-beautiful-b8a2058f2352?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Juanda Martinez`**
+✍️ **posted by `Devrim Ozcay`**

-<blockquote>When I set out to build my personal blog with Next.js 15, I was excited to finally take advantage of the famous ✨ Server Components ✨.
-I…
+<blockquote>We spent years chasing scalability.
+What we built instead was a graveyard of tiny, fragile systems — and a team that finally learned to…
-Continue reading on Medium »</blockquote>
+Continue reading on CodeElevation »</blockquote>

 <h3>2.
-Turborepo Monorepo in 2025: Next.js + React Native + Shared UI + Type-Safe API ️ - <a href="https://medium.com/@beenakumawat002/turborepo-monorepo-in-2025-next-js-react-native-shared-ui-type-safe-api-%EF%B8%8F-6194c83adff9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Observable Socket — Bringing HTTP-style WebSocket Calls to Django & React - <a href="https://medium.com/@alireza.tabatabaeian/observable-socket-bringing-http-style-websocket-calls-to-django-react-07122ba94e29?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Elizabeth ✨`**
+✍️ **posted by `Alireza Tabatabaeian`**

-<blockquote>What you’ll have by the end 🚀
+<blockquote>TL;DR: I’ve just released a two-part open-source system that connects Django Channels and Next.js/React apps using a clean, HTTP-like call…
 Continue reading on Medium »</blockquote>

 <h3>3.
-WordPress in TypeScript: Manage Everything Without PHP - <a href="https://medium.com/@rnaga/wordpress-in-typescript-manage-everything-without-php-7c7b3a0f4a8d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From React to Next.js: Why I Finally Switched and What I Learned - <a href="https://medium.com/codetodeploy/from-react-to-next-js-why-i-finally-switched-and-what-i-learned-32bb376f7bf1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `rnaga`**
+✍️ **posted by `Sanjay Nelagadde`**

-<blockquote>WordPress powers most of the web — but for developers, it often feels stuck in the PHP era.
+<blockquote>My honest take after switching from React to Next.js
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>4.
-Developing Scalable Web Applications with Next.js 13 - <a href="https://medium.com/@sanchitvarshney/developing-scalable-web-applications-with-next-js-13-6c9f32525a9e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+9 Software Job Offers - Steal My Interview Tricks. - <a href="https://beetheprogrammer.medium.com/9-software-job-offers-steal-my-interview-tricks-b6e910c637aa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `StackSnacker`**
+✍️ **posted by `Ebuka Beluolisa`**

-<blockquote>The Future of Full-Stack Development
+<blockquote>These are the interview moves that helped me land nine offers — simple, repeatable, and effective.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Next.js 16 Beta: The Web Builder Just Got a Superpower Upgrade! - <a href="https://medium.com/@Rdilshan/next-js-16-beta-the-web-builder-just-got-a-superpower-upgrade-34ce7ab92b50?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Randika Dilshan Manamendra`**

-<blockquote>Hey little web wizards 👋✨
-Continue reading on Medium »</blockquote>

-<h3>6.
-Next.js vs Astro vs Remix di 2025 Framework Mana yang Harus Kamu Pilih? - <a href="https://medium.com/@anjasrani/next-js-vs-astro-vs-remix-di-2025-framework-mana-yang-harus-kamu-pilih-45202d99fc5f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Production Monitoring on PantauTular: performance, errors, and user behavior — end-to-end - <a href="https://medium.com/@andhika.nayaka/production-monitoring-on-pantautular-performance-errors-and-user-behavior-end-to-end-1f3925b0261c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anjas Rani`**
+✍️ **posted by `Andhika Nayaka`**

-<blockquote>Halo, saya Anjas Rani, dan kali ini saya ingin mengulas tiga framework JavaScript yang sedang naik daun di dunia frontend modern: Next.js…
+<blockquote>Why & what we monitor
 Continue reading on Medium »</blockquote>

 <br/>